miriamkw/Autotune2/README.md

 Note: The calculation takes time.
 I have not added a loading screen, so the user should just wait until the calculation is made.

+To do:
+- Check the best parameters for a given state (primarily workouts, but also high pulse, sleep, high glucose levels etc.)